Variety (linguistics): Standard varieties

 Many languages have a standard variety, some lect that is selected and promoted prescriptively by either quasi-legal authorities or other social institutions, such as schools or media.
 Standard varieties are accorded more sociolinguistic prestige than other, nonstandard lects and are generally thought of as "correct" by speakers of the language.
 Since the selection is an arbitrary standard, standard forms are the "correct" varieties only in the sense that they are tacitly valued by higher socio-economic strata and promoted by public influencers on matters of language use, such as writers, publishers, critics, language teachers, and self-appointed language guardians.
 As Ralph Harold Fasold puts it, "The standard language may not even be the best possible constellation of linguistic features available.
 It is general social acceptance that gives us a workable arbitrary standard, not any inherent superiority of the characteristics it specifies."

 Sociolinguists generally recognize the standard variety of a language as one of the dialects of that language.

 In some cases, an authoritative regulatory body, such as the Académie Française, maintains and codifies the usage norms for a standard variety.
 More often, though, standards are understood in an implicit, practice-based way.
 Writing about Standard English, John Algeo suggests that the standard variety "is simply what English speakers agree to regard as good".

+Einar Haugen describes the standardization process as having four stages: